karavel-io/platform-e2e/eks/README.md

 Give the platform few minutes to bootstrap, and you should be able to access ArgoCD on https://deploy.eks.e2e.karavel.io.
 The rest of the components should come up soon after.

+## Teardown

+When you're done, simply delete the CloudFormation stack from the AWS console or run `pnpm cdk destroy` from the [infra](infra) folder.
+Some resources, like S3 buckets, may fail to delete because they're busy or not empty.
+Mark them down and delete them manually from the AWS console.
+For S3 buckets, remember to first empty them, then delete them.
+Thanks Amazon!

 [Karavel Container Platform]: https://platform.karavel.io
 [Amazon EKS]: https://aws.amazon.com/eks/
 [CDK]: https://docs.aws.amazon.com/cdk/latest/guide/home.html